 Department of Biochemistry and Biophysics Friday Research Discussions: Every Friday afternoon during the academic year, faculty, students and postdocs gather over refreshments in the Johnson Foundation Library to hear about and discuss emerging projects being carried out in laboratories within the Department and related BMB graduate program.
 All Ph.D. students in the program have multiple opportunities during their training to present their work in this forum.

 Chemical-Biophysics Mini-Symposia: These student-organized mini-symposia are jointly sponsored by the Departments of Biochemistry & Biophysics, and Chemistry with additional University and corporate sponsorship solicited by the organizers.
 The goal of these mini-symposia is to explore topics of interest to the research communities of both the Department of Biochemistry & Biophysics, and the Department of Chemistry in the hope of furthering interdisciplinary projects and collaborations.
 It also provides

 Annual Retreat: BMB and the Department of Biochemistry and Biophysics sponsor this annual two-day event.
 Over 150 students, faculty, and postdocs participate and present their recent work in poster sessions and talks.
 All graduate students are expected to present a poster at the retreat; prizes are awarded for the best posters.
 Highlights of the retreat in the past included a keynote address by a distinguished outside speaker and the student-faculty softball game, followed by the annual picnic to which family and friends are invited.
-Click here for the program and photos from the 2013 retreat which was held on November 7-8 at Skytop Lodge in the Pocono Mountains.
+Click here for the program and photos from the 2014 retreat which was held on November 20-21 at Skytop Lodge in the Pocono Mountains.
+This year's retreat will be on November 12-13, again at Skytop Lodge.

 Journal Clubs and Other Student Presentation Opportunities